Politics of Estonia: History

 The Estonian Declaration of Independence was issued on 21 February 1918.
 A parliamentary republic was formed by the Estonian Constituent Assembly and the first Constitution of Estonia was adopted on 15 June 1920.
 The Parliament of Estonia (State Assembly) elected a Riigivanem who acted both as Head of Government and Head of State.
 During the Era of Silence, political parties were banned and the parliament was not in session between 1934 and 1938 because the country was ruled by decree of Konstantin Päts, who was elected as the first President of Estonia in 1938.
 In 1938 a new constitution was passed and the Parliament of Estonia was convened once again, this time bicamerally, consisting of Riigivolikogu (lower house) and Riiginõukogu (upper house), both meaning State Council in direct translation.
 In 1940, Estonia was occupied by the Soviet Union.
 It was soon followed by the German occupation of 1941–1944.
 During the course of the two occupations, legal institutions, elected according to the Estonian constitution, were removed from power.
 In September 1944, after German forces left, legal power was briefly restored, as Otto Tief formed a new government in accordance with the 1938 constitution.
 The Tief government lasted for only five days, as Estonia was again occupied by the Soviet Union.
-Estonia declared independence in 1991 as the Republic of Estonia on the basis of continuity of the constitution prior to 1938, putting into motion the transition from a state socialist economy to a capitalist market economy; in 1992, the public approved a new constitution.
+Estonia declared restoration of independence in 1991 as the Republic of Estonia on the basis of continuity of the constitution prior to 1938, putting into motion the transition from a state socialist economy to a capitalist market economy; in 1992, the public approved a new constitution.
 On 1 May 2004, Estonia was accepted into the European Union.
 On 1 January 2011, Estonia joined the eurozone and adopted the EU single currency as the first former Soviet Union state.